cfilipemendes/Codachin/README.md

 * More tests.
 * Improve GitCliService , System I.O and Folder accesses can be extracted to another layer/class so we can easily reuse and test them.
 This would be my next step if tomorrow was not monday :p
 * Improve exception handling.
 Currently its quite simple and generic but I do have a few ideas to improve it.
+* Turn the API executable into a docker image so it can easily be executed in multiple distros and easily deployed.
 * Finally, adding more features !
 Changing branches for example.